ryan-inman/post-install-config/README.md

 <br />

 <p>
-Click Agents -> Teams -> Add New Teams.
+Go to Admin Panel -> Agents -> Teams -> Add New Teams.
 Name the team "Level II Support", add yourself to the team and select Create Team.
 </p>
 <br />

 <p>
 <b>Step 4: Allow anyone to create tickets</b>
 <br />
-Click Settings -> User Settings.
+Go to Admin Panel -> Settings -> User Settings.
 Check the box that says "Require registration and login to create tickets" and save changes.
 </p>
 <br />